 Moki has a very dark orange coat and weighs in at just around 300 pounds.
 This small size for a tiger is likely due to a lack of proper nutrition as a cub.
 Moki is distinguishable from her sister by her very dramatic eyebrows - thick, black lines that curve up.

-Moki is located with her sister Mona in Pine Forest, across from Aria Tiger and next to Madonna Tiger.
-Mona and Moki have been known to pick on their neighbors, so a visual barrier was put up to limit their contact with Madonna.
-While shadows can be seen through the barrier, Madonna does not seemed phased by the Mo girls and will often run up and down the fence, getting the Mo girls to chase her.
+Moki is located with her sister Mona in Pine Forest, next to Saber and Shenandoah Tigers.
+Mona and Moki have been known to pick on their neighbors, so a visual barrier was put up to limit their visual contact with Saber and Shenandoah.

 Moki was rescued along with three other tigers, including her enclosure mate, Mona, from a roadside zoo in Missouri.
 “Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 It is always important to research a place before you visit.
 Ask questions and find out why they exist and what their goal is.